These instructions are provided to help you complete the data entry form and to explain the purpose of the questions.

 - offences listed in the Terrorism Act 2006.

 Convictions that are 'spent' (as defined by the Rehabilitation of Offenders Act 1974) or will be spent at the point of starting the matriculated non-award student placement do not need to be declared.
-If you are uncertain as to whether your conviction is spent, please seek independent advice.
+If you are not sure whether your conviction is spent, please seek independent advice.

 Full details of the University’s process for prospective graduate students declaring a criminal conviction can be found in our University Policies pages.
 The Undergraduate Admissions website provides full details of the University’s process for prospective undergraduate students declaring a criminal conviction.

 If you require a visa or you are extending your visa, then you must declare any unspent criminal convictions, including driving offences, when you apply to the UK Home Office.
-Please see sections 18 and 19 of the Home Office document 'Part 9 - General grounds for the refusal of entry clearance, leave to enter or variation of leave to enter or remain in the UK' for information regarding possible circumstances under which a visa application may be refused.
+Please see the relevant sections of the Home Office document 'Part 9 - General grounds for the refusal of entry clearance, leave to enter or variation of leave to enter or remain in the UK' for information regarding possible circumstances under which a visa application may be refused.

 Please read the declaration carefully before signing and submitting your form.